TL;DR

 │ └─ NO → FinTokei it is

-└─ NO → Trust & community priority?
+└─ NO → Trust and community priority?

 ├─ YES → FTMO